flodihn/NextGen/README.md

 Monitor Server
 -----------
-Go into the MonitorServer directory and run:
+Go into the MonServer directory and run:

 	erl -pa ebin -sname monsrv